-(i.e. the ball going into the goal or an attacker has the ball with no defenders between him and the goal) - At a corner kick with the opponent less than five yards away if the kicker wishes to take the kick quickly
+(i.e. the ball going into the goal or an attacker has the ball with no defenders between them and the goal) - 2.
+At a Corner Kick with the opponent less than 5 yards away and the kicker wishes to take the kick quickly

-A free kick is considered the advantage as it gives the fouled player a clear shooting area with only the keeper to defend.
+A free kick is considered the advantage as it gives the fouled player a clear zone with only the keeper to defend.

-CALL THE FOUL, CALL THE FOUL CALL THE FOUL
+CALL THE FOUL, CALL THE FOUL, CALL THE FOUL